CGS1929/GameHub-HTML-CSS-FONT_AWESOME/README.md

 A simple, responsive landing site showcasing upcoming, new and recommended games — built with HTML, CSS and Font Awesome icons.

-## 🚀 Demo
-Check it live at: https://game-hub-html-css-font-awesome.vercel.app/

----

 ## 🧩 About The Project

 GameHub is a static website that displays a curated list of games under three categories — “Upcoming”, “New”, and “Best”.